-Vocal cord polyp is very common in life, which refers to thickened tissues that occur at the edge of the vocal cords.
+The vocal cord polyp is very common in life and refers to thickened tissues that occur at the edge of the vocal cords.
 It is mostly caused by inappropriate or excessive vocalization, and may also be related to various factors such as inflammation, allergies, and creation.
 It is often expressed as hoarseness.
 If it is not treated in time and effectively, it will easily aggravate the condition and lead to loss of sound.
-Hereof, we will share the symptoms, surgery treatment, recovery time of vocal cord polyp with you guys.
+Hereof, we will share the symptoms, surgery treatment, and recovery time of the vocal cord polyp with you guys.

 1. The vocal cord polyps are mostly on one side or on multiple sides.
-Its color is grayish white and translucent, sometimes it is red and small.
-The vocal cord polyps are usually accompanied by hoarseness, aphasia, dry itchy throat and pain.
-Excessive vocal cord polyps can severely block the glottis, resulting in a dangerous condition of breathing difficulties.
+Its color is grayish-white and translucent, sometimes it is red and small.
+The vocal cord polyps are usually accompanied by hoarseness, aphasia, dry itchy throat, and pain.
+Excessive vocal cord polyps can severely block the glottis, resulting in dangerous condition of breathing difficulties.

 2. Hoarseness: due to the size of polyps, the vocal cords will show different levels of hoarseness.
-Slight vocal cord polyp causes intermittent voice changes, vocal is easy to tired, timbre is dull yet rough, treble is generally difficult, easy to go out when singing .
+A slight vocal cord polyp causes intermittent voice changes, the vocal is easy to tire, the timbre is dull yet rough, the treble is generally difficult, easy to go out when singing.
 Severe cases will show hoarseness and even loss of sound.

-3. Foreign body sensation: vocal cord polyps are often accompanied by dry throat discomfort, itching, foreign body sensation.
-Sore throat can occur when too much sound is used, and severe cases can be accompanied by difficulty breathing.
-Foreign body sensation in the throat will cause many patients to suspect that they have a tumor, which brings great psychological pressure to the patient.
+3. Foreign body sensation: vocal cord polyps are often accompanied by dry throat discomfort, itching, and foreign body sensation.
+A sore throat can occur when too much sound is used, and severe cases can be accompanied by difficulty breathing.
+Foreign body sensations in the throat will cause many patients to suspect that they have a tumor, which brings great psychological pressure on the patient.

 4. The throat mucosa has dark red congestion, swelling or atrophy, vocal cord swelling, hypertrophy, the glottic closure is not tight, etc.

-Various causes of chronic laryngitis can cuase vocal cord polyps.
+Various causes of chronic laryngitis can cause vocal cord polyps.

 1. Excessive use of sound or improper use of sound.